Carolina Caycedo: How to obtain a British passport

 How to obtain a British passport (2003) is a video work based on both the real and fiction-based acting of Caycedo and her Colombian friend, performing a civil marriage ceremony.

 Daytoday

 Daytoday (2002–09) was Caycedo's individual project, in which she stayed metropolitan cities such as New York, London, and Vienna without having any money or no essential goods.
 She lived day-to-day by offering people basic skills, such as haircuts or Spanish lessons, as an exchange for food or a place to stay for a night.

 Apariciones/Apparitions

 Apariciones/Apparitions is a video work that debuted at The Huntington Library as part of the institution's contemporary arts initiative called "/five."
 The nine-and-a-half-minute video features ghost-like dancers inhabiting The Huntington's collection.

 The Collapse of a Model

 The Collapse of a Model consists of two massive photomontages made of composite satellite imagery of three major dam sites.
-The piece suggests a hopeful not toward the end of the capitalist model of resource extraction.
+The piece suggests a hopeful nod toward the end of the capitalist model of resource extraction.